PapiLer/Reforestation/README.md

-## Why did the belt go to prison?
-He held up a pair of pants!
+## Why can't your nose be 12 inches long?
+Because then it'd be a foot!